cstile1/linux_git_cheat_sheet/readme.md

 ### 15. git push [alias] [branch]
 Description: Pushes your local branch commits to the remote repository branch, such as GitHub.

+### 16. git pull
+Description: Fetches and merges any commits from the remote branch into your current working branch.